 If your HVAC system is properly sized with appropriate ductwork, air conditioning cycles should run at least 15 minutes at a time.
 The cycle will run two to three times per hour.
 In very hot conditions, the air conditioning can run nonstop for hours to try to lower the temperature to your thermostat settings.
 If your air conditioner cycles are under 10 minutes, it could indicate that the unit is too large or that there's a problem with the HVAC system.

 A proper AC unit running under a normal cycle time in your home should help keep your energy bill low, keep indoor moisture out and create a comfortable and quiet flow of air throughout the house.
 Airflow inside your home should move at a relatively low speed, allowing the air filters in your AC system to do their job and prevent the system from placing undue stress on your AC unit.
 Furthermore, normal cycle times will keep AC system maintenance low.

 For an air conditioner unit to provide a correct cycle time, it has to match the cooling load needs of your home.
 When choosing the HVAC unit size, you need to take into account the normal temperature for your geographical area and the ideal indoor temperature as well.
 If you're replacing your AC, your HVAC technician will calculate the cooling needs of your home and recommend the appropriate AC unit size.

 Normal Cycle Times Problems

-Perhaps the most prevalent cycle time problem is due to an oversized AC unit.
+Perhaps the most prevalent cycle time problem is due to an oversized AC unit, which causes shorter cycles.
 This is not the only one or the most damaging one, though.
-A larger than normal home with restrictions in the duct system and inadequate ceiling insulation lead to electric utility peaks and high-energy costs.
+A larger than normal home with restrictions in the duct system and inadequate ceiling insulation leads to electric utility peaks and high-energy costs.